Note: Engineering Design Criteria Manual [EDCM] - Revision Process

 - Alex DavisShaw P.E., P.T.O.E. – City Engineer

 - Application for Right-of-Way Use and Erosion/Siltation Control

-- Right-of-way Transmittal and Maintenance of Traffic (M.O.T.)
+- ROW Transmittal AND Maintenance of Traffic (M.O.T.)
 Form

 - Minor Encroachment Agreements